qsymmachus/notes/README.md

 Sword Sharpening
 ================

 Here's a list of things I like to review periodically to keep my understanding of key concepts fresh.
+I try to review everything on this list once a year or so.
 Gotta keep those swords sharp!

 Networking
 ----------